akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_level": "administrator" // OPTIONAL, [OPTIONS: 'administrator' or 'moderator'], defaults to '', also note that a moderator will become a NodeBB Moderator on ALL categories at the moment.

         "_lastonline": 1386475827370 // OPTIONAL, [UNIT: MILLISECONDS], defaults to undefined

+        "_fields": { // OPTIONAL, extra field to be merge with on the main nodebb object hash defaults to undefined
+        	googleId: "123465"
+        }
 }
 ```